Last updated on February 27th, 2022

 5. Use Lead-free Tackle – Lures Containing Lead Are Toxic to Fish:

 Most of us have heard about the awful effects of lead-based paint on children who ingested paint chips.
 Recently, we only have to look at the health crisis in Flint, Michigan caused by old water supply pipes made with lead.
-Well, it’s very similar with fish – lead is toxic.
-So, when we use lead sinkers, jigs and other tackle we are essentially poisoning our fish and other natural resources.
+Well, it’s very similar to fish – lead is toxic.
+So, when we use lead sinkers, jigs, and other tackle we are essentially poisoning our fish and other natural resources.

 Well, according to a study sponsored by the U.S. Fish and Wildlife Service, fish and other wildlife, such as loons and eagles, exposed to excessive amounts of lead can develop a host of problems, affecting everything from their nervous to reproductive systems.